Kube9 Operator

 - Runs assessments and housekeeping on a schedule and persists results locally.

-kube9-operator-statusin the install namespace) for local consumers. - Optional HTTP only where you configure it (for example Trivy health/version and scans).
+kube9-operator-statusin the install namespace) for local consumers. - Optional outbound HTTP only where you configure it (notably toward a Trivy server URL).

 Installation